-Right in my own backyard, a new trend is happening.
 Dry farm wines are all the rage in Napa Valley, celebrity circles, and beyond.
-Dry farm wine is marketed as all-natural, sugar-free, and lower alcohol.
-It claims to be the wine industry’s answer to a healthier form of wine, which is also keto and paleo-friendly and has a lower risk of causing a hangover.
-Is this true or marketing hype?
+Dry farm wine is marketed as all-natural, sugar-free, lower alcohol, and less likely to cause hangovers.
+It claims to be the wine industry’s answer to a healthier form of wine.
+Is this true, or is it marketing hype?
 Let’s look deeper into this new darling of the wine world.

 What Is Dry Farming?

-The Dry Farm Wines company claims their wines don’t leave you with many negative effects that some people experience with traditional wine, such as brain fog or sleep disruption.
-If these claims are true, it may result from several factors that are actually found in many dry farm wines, not just those sold by the company.
-This includes lower alcohol content, less sugar, and fewer additives that people may be sensitive to.
+The Dry Farm Wines company claims their wines don’t leave you with some of the adverse effects that some people experience with traditional wine, such as brain fog or sleep disruption.
+If these claims are valid, they may result from factors found in many dry farm wines, not just those sold by the company.
+This includes lower alcohol content, less sugar, and fewer additives to which people may be sensitive.

-The wines the DFW company chooses wines manufactured using natural, organic, or biodynamic methods, free of additives, low carb, low sulfite, and wild, native yeasts that are not genetically modified ( non-GMO).
-All wine chosen by Dry Farm Wines is also produced without the use of glyphosate ( Round-up).
+The DFW company chooses wines manufactured using natural, organic, or biodynamic methods, free of additives, low carb, low sulfite, and wild, native yeasts that are not genetically modified ( non-GMO).
+All wine chosen by Dry Farm Wines is also produced without glyphosate ( Round-up).
 These factors may or may not be the same qualities found in other dry-farmed wines.
-You would need to ask.
+You need to ask.

 What Is Actually In Wine?